hyperledger/fabric-private-chaincode/samples/chaincode/simple-asset-go/README.md

 ## Prerequisites
 This tutorial presumes that you have installed FPC on your `$GOPATH` as described in the FPC [README.md](../../../README.md#clone-fabric-private-chaincode) and `$FPC_PATH` is set accordingly.

-*Note that this preview code currently resides in the `go-chaincode-preview` branch, thus, you need to switch branch (i.e., `git checkout -b "go-chaincode-preview"`).*
+*Note that this preview code currently resides in the `go-support-preview` branch, thus, you need to switch branch (i.e., `git checkout -b "go-support-preview"`).*

 We also need a working FPC development environment.
 As described in the "Setup your Development Environment" Section of the FPC [README.md](../../../README.md#setup-your-development-environment), you can use our docker-based dev environment (Option 1) or setup your local development environment (Option 2).
 We recommend using the docker-based development environment and continue this tutorial within the dev container terminal.